 When using electronic platforms, never take it for granted that the trades will hit up correctly the next day.
 The platform that I use keeps an accurate log of all trades I make, so I do not actually write these down, but save the log ﬁles instead.

 Compared with many other businesses, trading and markets can seem a somewhat abstract arena.
 Activities such as record keeping help me feel more productive and in control of my business.

-As much record keeping as I do, I do keep statistics on my trading performance, such as win/loss ratios, average-win and average-loss.
+As much record keeping as I do, I do NOT keep statistics on my trading performance, such as win/loss ratios, average-win and average-loss.
 I ﬁnd that this will become a source of anxiety or stress to me.
 Instead, I monitor my equity curve and how I am doing on a month-to-month basis instead of on a day-to-day basis.
 Why?
 Sometimes it’s easy to get too excited about looking at the net proﬁt after a large winning day.
 Large wins can do just as much to tamper with an even mindset as large losses.

 Routines and rituals are excellent tools for eliminating emotions – especially those in the doubt, fear and anxiety category.
 Though I personally do not have any particularly titillating rituals to share, I ﬁnd that writing things down is particularly helpful for me.
 I write out my trading plan for the next day after the close each day.
 During the trading day, I will jot down swing highs and lows as they are made throughout the day.
 Years ago when I started out on the trading ﬂoor, I watched many of the better traders sketch out point-and-ﬁgure charts or swing charts by hand during the trading day.